Arriving in Ronda was an adventure in itself, but the views from our hotel were something that’s hard to forget.

-There are three types of rooms available in the hotel, standard double rooms, double rooms with bridge view and double rooms with view of the Plaza de Espana.
+There are three types of rooms available in the hotel, standard double rooms, double rooms with bridge view and double rooms with a view of the Plaza de Espana.

 The room was super spacious, with just one window that provided enough daylight.
-We had a little nook with chairs and table.
+We had a little nook with chairs and a table.

-Opposite the front door were huge wardrobes with plenty of space for storing clothes and a very spacious family bathroom with walk in shower.
+Opposite the front door were huge wardrobes with plenty of space for storing clothes and a very spacious family bathroom with walk-in shower.

-I had a lovely stay at the hotel and can’t stress enough what wonderful location it had and how it felt like waking up to this view each morning.
+I had a lovely stay at the hotel and can’t stress enough what a wonderful location it had and how it felt like waking up to this view each morning.

-The staff was super friendly and I loved the fact that it felt like staying in boutique hotel as opposed to one of the usual hotel chains.
+The staff was super friendly and I loved the fact that it felt like staying in a boutique hotel as opposed to one of the usual hotel chains.

-My only criticism would be regarding lack of the coffee/tea facilities in the room.
+My only criticism would be regarding the lack of coffee/tea facilities in the room.